Skip to content

 Excursions to local sites, businesses, nearby communities, and cultural attractions will complement the experience.
 Students can learn about the important role that Hamburg has played as one of the largest ports in Europe.

-The program begins with students from LRSD attending school for three weeks in March and students from Bergstedt coming to stay with students for three weeks beginning in October.
+The program begins with students from LRSD attending school for four weeks in May-June and students from Bergstedt coming to stay with students for three weeks beginning in October.
 Interested families must be able to host a student in their home.

 3. Italy Istituto Alberghiero Molfetta